okcoders/2018-fall-html-css/00-preparation/linux-setup.md

 ```
 ## Configure Git

 Set your global git user name and email.
-At the terminal, type the following two commands.
-Press enter after each one:
+At the terminal, type the following two commands. **Note: The email address should be the same as your github account.** Press enter after each one:

 	git config --global user.name "Your Name"
 	git config --global user.email your@email.address